Patricia Johanson: Fair Park Lagoon, Dallas (1981–1986)

-Endangered Garden, San Francisco (1987-97)
+Endangered Garden, San Francisco (1987–1997)

 When San Francisco needed a new pump station and holding tank next to the Bay, Johanson was invited to co-design a facility that would be sensitive to the site.
 She wanted something aesthetic, but also useful in ways beyond mere sewage treatment, so she designed a series of habitats to nourish threatened species.
 The roof of the sewer is a one-third-mile-long baywalk whose colors and patterns derive from the endangered San Francisco garter snake.
 The head of the serpent is a 20 ft mound that serves as a microhabitat for butterflies.
-The Ribbon Worm Tidal Steps fills with water at high tide, creating homes for small marine life.
+The Ribbon Worm Tidal Steps fill with water at high tide, creating homes for small marine life.

 Park for the Amazon Rainforest, Obidos, Brazil (1992)

-In 1992, the Brazilian government invited Johanson to attend the Earth Summit and to create a project for a park in the Amazon Rainforest.
+In 1992, the Brazilian government invited Johanson to attend the Earth Summit and to create a project for a park in the Amazon rainforest.
 Her model for this shows a 150 ft ramp, in the form of a Brazilian aerial plant, that allows visitors to experience a range of microhabitats at various levels.
 The ramp itself is intended to become encrusted by tropical vegetation.
 This project has been disrupted several times by changes in government and is currently on hold.

-The Rocky Marciano Trail, Brockton, Massachusetts (1997-1999)
+The Rocky Marciano Trail, Brockton, Massachusetts (1997–1999)

 This project, which art critic Lucy Lippard calls a favorite, began as an effort to stimulate Brockton's economy.
 Johanson developed a master plan to connect disparate neighborhoods and districts and to restore ecological functioning.
 Since Rocky Marciano is a Brockton celebrity, she planned to use his training routes as a way to connect neighborhoods and nature.
 The Rocky Marciano Trail begins at the Marciano home and leads visitors to various “magnet sites,’‘ such as Thomas McNulty Park and Battery Wagner, both enhanced by Johanson’s cultural and environmental designs.
 She also planned to daylight the many buried or disrupted streams throughout the town and to revive forest corridors to create a continuous public landscape.
 This project was rejected by the city of Brockton.